Level Up Your Kitchen Garden With an Arch Trellis

 So how can you know which kind of trellis is right for your garden and if an arch trellis will work?

-If your kitchen garden is a set of garden boxes inside a larger design—like a twin garden or four garden classic—with pathways in between, then an arch trellis is a great option.
-An arch trellis will create a special entrance to your kitchen garden and give you the feeling of belonging in a space that's truly a getaway, even though you're right inside your backyard.
+If your kitchen garden is a set of garden boxes inside a larger design—like a twin garden or four-garden classic—with pathways in between, then an arch trellis is a great option.

 (Learn more about the best type of trellis for your kitchen garden.)

-Steps to Select an Arch Trellis
+How to Select an Arch Trellis

 Look at the distinctive features of your home, including the windows, doors, columns, gates, light fixtures, and roof lines.
 Notice the type of metals, woods, brick, and/or stones that are on the exterior of your home and be mindful of the finishes of those materials.
-The more you learn about your house, the more you can match your kitchen garden to it and make it seem like it's always been there.

 What to Measure Before Selecting an Arch Trellis

-The second measurement to consider is how wide you need the span of the arch to be.
-These two measurements will influence the arch trellises that will fit in your space and can help you decide if you can purchase a pre-fabricated trellis kit or if you'll need to build your own or order a custom trellis for your space.
+These two measurements—the height and the width—will influence the arch trellises that will fit in your space and help you decide if you can purchase a pre-fabricated trellis kit or if you'll need to build your own or order a custom trellis for your space.

 If you're feeling artistic, it can be a fun exercise to create a rough sketch of an arch trellis design that compliments one or more of the design features of your house.
 Then, as you check out some of our arch trellis options or consider making your own, you'll have a picture in mind that you can work from.
 Of course, your budget and timeline will also influence your final decision.